-Fireworks Stolen from Manteca Church
+$7,000 Worth of Fireworks Stolen from Manteca Church

 The Northgate Community Church said sometime after they closed up 10 p.m. a thief or thieves got into their metal storage container and took around $7,000 in fireworks.

-The container had five locks on it, all of which were broken.

 Packages of fireworks being sold for $600 were gone in the morning and the cheaper fireworks were left untouched.
-Along with the fireworks, the church said a moving dolly was stolen, which they claim may have been used to move the boxes of fireworks presumably into a vehicle.
+The church also said a moving dolly was stolen, which they claim may have been used to move boxes of fireworks presumably into a vehicle.
 The empty boxes were found down the street.

 The church said in the past they have raised $10,000 in fireworks sales.
 The money this year was specifically meant to repair holes in the church's roof, which has been leaking for a year and a half.
 The quote to get it fixed was exactly $10,000.